Guidance

 External walls and cladding

-In particular, evidence should highlight if the external cladding is thought to contribute to the horizontal stability of a block in steel, concrete or timber-framed construction.
+Professional evidence should clearly state if the external cladding is thought to contribute to the horizontal structural stability of a block in steel, concrete or timber-framed construction.
+In these cases, it should be treated as an extensive structural issue.

 Internal non-structural partitions, ceilings and finishes

-In general, issues affecting non-structural finishes, ceilings and partitions will not be considered for inclusion in the school rebuilding programme.
-It is expected that issues affecting non-structural elements (for example, ceilings or internal partitions) should be dealt with through alternative funding routes as they could be repaired locally and would not warrant full rebuilding.
+Issues affecting non-structural finishes, such as ceilings, partitions and floor coverings will not usually be considered for inclusion in the school rebuilding programme.
+Generally, these issues do not need rebuilding or significant refurbishment.
+They should be dealt with through alternative funding routes as they could be repaired locally.

 If, in the opinion of a qualified building professional, issues affecting non-structural items present a building safety issue, this should be clearly evidenced.
 The evidence will need to demonstrate how the issue cannot be addressed by other means.